 - A customer exempt from taxes not paying taxes on taxable items.

 We hope you’ve found today’s video stack useful.
-To obtain more details on OroCommerce tax management functionality and its key notions, refer to the Taxes section of the OroCommerce User Guide.
+To obtain more details on OroCommerce tax management functionality and eCommerce PCI compliance, refer to the Taxes section of the OroCommerce User Guide.